ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_forms/how-to-1.md

 To create the user interface proceed as follows:
 1. In Visual Studio click, View > Toolbox.
 A Toolbox will appear on the left.
 2. From the toolbox, drag the following controls onto the **Form1** window:
-* three labels,
+* three labels
-* two NumericUpDown controls,
+* two NumericUpDown controls
-* one Button,
+* one Button
-* one ListBox.
+* one ListBox
 3. Position the controls as shown in the figure below:

 ![fig5](Figures/05.png)

-4. Right-click the first label and select the Properties from the context menu.
+4. Right-click the first label and select the Properties from the context menu
 5. In the Properties window, change the (Name) property to **labelArchitecture**:

 ![fig6](Figures/06.png)

-6. Similarly, rename the ListBox from **listBox1** to **listBoxResults**.
+6. Similarly, rename the ListBox from **listBox1** to **listBoxResults**
 7. Modify the properties of the first NumericUpDown control as follows:
 * (Name): numericUpDownMatrixSize
 * Increment: 100